Can A Resistance Band Break And Snap Back?

 Do Not Store Your Bands In A Place That Will Get Direct Sunlight

-If you are storing your bands in your home gym or in your gym bag, make sure that they cannot get direct sunlight.
+If you are storing your bands in your home gym or gym bag, make sure that they can’t get direct sunlight.

 This can cause the bands to dry out and become brittle and weak.